-Join us at our free ‘Art & Airships’ Creative Forum, on Thursday 23 September, followed by an evening drinks reception and an opportunity to view our new immersive digital artwork, Airship Dreams: Escaping Gravity.
+Our ‘Art & Airships’ Creative Forum, was well received and it gave our guests an opportunity to view our immersive digital artwork, Airship Dreams: Escaping Gravity, and then discuss it.

-Contributors to the Forum include Skinder Hundal (British Council), Martin Mahony (University of East Anglia), Hannah Redler Hawes (Curator), Rob La Frenais (Curator/Writer/Lecturer) and the creative team of Escaping Gravity: Roland Denning, Dave Lynch, Roger Illingworth, Rob Strachan, Mike Stubbs and Sam Wiehl.
+Our contributors to the Forum included Skinder Hundal (British Council), Martin Mahony (University of East Anglia), Hannah Redler Hawes (Curator), Rob La Frenais (Curator/Writer/Lecturer) and the creative team of Escaping Gravity: Roland Denning, Dave Lynch, Roger Illingworth, Rob Strachan, Mike Stubbs and Sam Wiehl.